JohnCoene/coronavirus/docs/get-started.md

 remotes::install_github("JohnCoene/coronavirus")
 ```

-Force reinstall the latest shinyMobile to ensure the icons work correctly.
+Ensure you are on the latest shinyMobile to ensure the icons and other things work correctly.

 ```r
 remotes::install_github("RinteRface/shinyMobile", force = TRUE)